Journeyman papers

 Journeyman papers, or a journeyman's licence, is a certification granted to tradesmen upon completion of an apprenticeship.
 The certificate verifies that the worker is skilled in their trade.
 A tradesmen who has received this certification is referred to as a journeyman.

 Until the modern era, journeymen papers were essential for finding work as a tradesman.
-The meaning of journeyman has varied over the centuries.
+The qualifications of journeymen have varied over the centuries.
 In present day U.S., a journeyman has to pass a board certified test, and is then licensed.